On the expressivity of bi-Lipschitz normalizing flows: Conclusion

 \section{Conclusion}

-We have established the bi-Lipschitz constraints reduce the expressivity of Normalizing flows.
+We have established that the bi-Lipschitz constraints reduce the expressivity of Normalizing flows.
 When the dataset meets some particular conditions such as a high density zone or a low density zone between two high density zones, the reduced expressivity fails to capture the real distribution of the dataset.
-To compensate, this lack of learning ability of the mapping, a more complex, i.e. expressive latent distribution can be implemented.
-However, this method suffers from training difficulties and should be further studied.
+More specifically, we have brought to light two particular lower bounds of the total variation distance between the target distribution and the approximated one.
+The first bound illustrates that dense subset, and especially dense balls in the data space can induce high approximation errors.
+The second bound illustrates that some low density balls located between high density subsets can also result in approximations errors.
+Finally, we showed that a more complex latent distribution, such as a Gaussian Mixtures could solve the highlighted limitations.

+Moreover, Theorems~\ref{BRL1cf}~\&~\ref{BRL2} are based on the bi-Lipschitz constraints of the network and on general properties met by the dataset.
+Some similar bounds could be derived for non invertible structures that satisfy local bi-Lipschitzness.
+A possible direction for future work is to generalize, not only the results, but also the framework to study the expressivity of generative lipschitz models based on the dataset.

+Independently of the generative models, close attention is given to the effect of Lipschitz regularization on the stability of a neural networks \citep{scaman_lipschitz_2019,combettes_lipschitz_2020,bethune_many_2021}, on the generalization capability of the network \citep{bartlett_spectrally-normalized_2017} or on its adversarial robustness \citep{szegedy_intriguing_2014, araujo_lipschitz_2020}.
+The theoretical framework presented in this work could be transposed to more general applications linked to Lipschitz regularization.